 If they are new, we are going to spend 10 to 15 minutes just making the dog heel, sit, heel, sit down, once we are good we will bring them back in.

-When they go out, if your dog isn’t socialized, then we will take them out with the daycare group depending on the size of them or what they go out with.
+When they go out, if your dog isn’t socialized, then we will take them out with the Doggy Daycare group depending on the size of the dog.

 We run them in groups.
-We have two different groups, one that goes on walks on treadmills and the other ones are out in the play area.
+We have two different groups, one that goes on walks, or, on treadmills (depending on weather) and the other ones that are out in the play area.

 After that, they’ll be tired and we will let them rest for a while.

-If the dogs aren’t used to the kennel atmosphere, then we will bring them inside in the living room or in the quiet room, just so they can get acclimated to the environment.
+If the dogs aren’t used to the kennel atmosphere, then we will bring them inside to the living room or the quiet room, just so they can get acclimated to the environment.

-Some of the dogs that haven’t been in kennels, will try them in the larger kennels first, but 9 times out of 10 they are going to want to break out and we will have to put them in a more secure crate, until they learn to relax.
+Some of the dogs that haven’t been in kennels, we will try them in the larger kennels first, but 9 times out of 10 they are going to want to break out and we will have to put them in a more secure crate until they learn to relax.

 Then we’ll start to move them into the much larger areas.

 Everything is on an earned scale in the facility.
 I’m not going to just give a dog the free will to do whatever it wants because we will have all sorts of issues.